hyunsooda/Deleting-one-line-in-c-short-coding-/README.md

 # Conclusion
 this is small sample code about delete something what we want.

-About physical system, there is no real delete operation so many disk and logical software were built with deletion marker to operete delteion.
+In terms of physical system, there is no real delete operation so many disk and logical software were built with deletion marker to operete delteion.